-What is brine made of?
-Mainly sodium chloride or magnesium chloride and water, which makes it an effective snow and ice management solution for parking lots and roads.
+What is salt brine made of?
+Mainly sodium chloride and water, which makes it an effective snow and ice management solution for parking lots and roads.
 Its freezing point is lower than pure water, which reduces the adhesion of snow and ice to road surfaces and pavement.
 Most businesses purchase brine in bulk, but if reducing costs is needed, it’s possible to produce your own.
 Here’s how to make salt brine for commercial snow removal.

 Things to Consider While Making Salt Brine for Melting Snow